 And express gratitude often for the things that you have in life that you could take for granted – like a nice house, a beautiful view of a sunset, or a walk in a lovely park or garden.

-Good manners are created by society – we are not born with them.
+Teach them to say it, even if they don’t feel it Good manners are created by society – we are not born with them.
 So teach your children the magic words that will please others: “Thank you!”
 You should also work on a genuine tone and eye contact, but getting the words right is the first step.
 The positive response that they receive to their good manners will show them how much words can mean to others.

-If you are taking your child on an outing, and you know there’s a good chance they will ask for other things along the way, take the fight out of the process by managing their expectations upfront.
+Manage THEIR expectations If you are taking your child on an outing, and you know there’s a good chance they will ask for other things along the way, take the fight out of the process by managing their expectations upfront.

 “Let them know that they are going to the zoo, but that they can’t go on the rides or have an ice cream – or whatever your limits are,” says Ruth.
 “That way, they won’t think they’re in with a chance when they see things they want.”